Updated June 3rd, 2021

 Overall, I am usually pleasantly surprised at the cleanliness and value found at the Circus Circus Adventuredome.

-Even if your kids are older and over 48 inches tall, a family of four will spend about $104 dollars for hours and hours of unlimited rides, all in a family-friendly, five-acre, air-conditioned setting.
+Even if your kids are older and over 48 inches tall, a family of four will spend around $160 dollars for hours and hours of unlimited rides, all in a family-friendly, five-acre, air-conditioned setting.

 And considering I can drop $160 in a Wheel of Fortune machine by myself in no time, a full day of rides for the entire family seems like a pretty good Las Vegas value indeed.